Skip to main content

 Senior Research Scientist, Vancouver Prostate Centre

-Scientist, Michael Smith Genome Sciences Centre, BC Cancer
+Senior Scientist, Michael Smith Genome Sciences Centre, BC Cancer

 His research goals are to identify associations between genomic alterations and patient outcomes in metastatic prostate and bladder cancer, and to translate these findings into clinical biomarkers.